johnbillion/wp_mail/readme.md

 ## Personal Data Requests

-### Personal data export or erasure request is created or resent from Tools -> Export Personal Data or Tools -> Erase Personal Data
+### Personal data export or erasure request is created or resent

+Sent when a request is created or resent from the Tools -> Export Personal Data or Tools -> Erase Personal Data screen.

     To:        Requester email address
     From:      WordPress <wordpress@host>